WSIS Action Lines Facilitators Meeting

 Explanation

-Currently there’s no real monitoring and assessment framework for the evaluation of action lines, making it impossible to provide concrete figures on what has been achieved in 20 years
+Currently there’s no real monitoring and assessment framework for the evaluation of action lines, making it impossible to provide concrete figures on achievements over 20 years

 How can WSIS targets be better aligned with each WSIS Action Line for improved data collection?